beached/nodepp/ReadMe.md

 Node++
 ======

-A modern c++ Event I/O library with a high level of abstraction.
+A modern C++ Event I/O library with a high level of abstraction.

 Requires: CMake, Boost